Roswell Park Comprehensive Cancer Center: Research on 5-fluorouracil + leucovorin

 Biochemist Marie Hakala, PhD first observed that 5-fluorouracil becomes more effective in treating cancer cells when calcium leucovorin is added.
 This discovery paved the way for the development of 5-FU + leucovorin therapy, which was for many years the gold standard of chemotherapy for colorectal cancer.

+Research on SurVaxM

+SurVaxM, a cancer immunotherapy vaccine, was awarded orphan drug status by the United States Food and Drug Administration in 2017.
+A phase II clinical trial of SurVaxM has shown that the vaccine, when combined with standard therapy, is more effective than standard therapies alone.

 Organization

-Mission

-The mission of Roswell Park is to "eliminate cancer's grip on humanity by unlocking its secrets through personalized approaches and unleashing the healing power of hope".

-Structure

-The Roswell Park Cancer Institute Corporation, which is the name of the New York State public-benefit corporation that operates the center, is guided by a 14-member board of directors (which has its own staff).
-The management team is headed by President and CEO Candace S. Johnson, PhD, who reports to the board.
-In 2017, it had operating expenses of $722.45 million, an outstanding debt of $189.67 million, and a staffing level of 2,919 people.
+Education

+Roswell Park offers both Master's and PhD programs in Cancer Sciences.
+These programs are offered in collaboration with the University at Buffalo Jacobs School of Medicine.

 Reputation

 Roswell Park Comprehensive Cancer Center has received numerous accolades for the quality of healthcare provided.